 1. Organic, Unprocessed Food

 Make sure you incorporate plenty of organic, “real” foods into your diet.
 This means fruit and vegetables.
-If it has an ingredient list, it’s best to not eat it.
+If it has an ingredient list, particularly with ingredients you can’t pronounce, it’s best to not eat it.

 2. Colorful Fruits & Vegetables